Shopware HTTP Cache with Varnish XKey

 }

-# ACL for purgers IP.
-(This needs to contain app server ips)
+# ACL for purgers' IPs.
+(This must contain app server IPs)

 acl purgers {